Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external

 with

-as a consequence of the spontaneously broken $U(1)$ symmetry, the Goldstone theorem guarantees that the dispersion is gapless, i.e. $\omega_{no-E_{inc}}(k\to 0)=0$ in both its real and imaginary parts.
-As a consequence of the driven-dissipative nature, this has a diffusive behavior at low-$k$, namely $\omega_{no-E_{inc}}(k) \simeq -i \alpha k^2$ with positive $\alpha$, giving a zero real part and a quadratically growing imaginary part, as experimentally observed in~\cite{claude2025observation}.
+as a consequence of the spontaneously broken $U(1)$ symmetry, the Goldstone theorem guarantees that the dispersion is gapless, i.e. $\omega_{no-E_{coh}}(k\to 0)=0$ in both its real and imaginary parts.
+This has a diffusive behavior at low-$k$, namely $\omega_{no-E_{coh}}(k) \simeq -i \alpha k^2$ with positive $\alpha$, giving a zero real part and a quadratically growing imaginary part, as experimentally observed in~\cite{claude2025observation}.

-In the following of this work, we will consider the case where both $P$ and $E_{inc}$ are simultaneously non-zero.
-In particular, we will focus on the opening of a gap (defined as the frequency of the Bogoliubov mode $\omega_\pm(k)$ for $k\to 0$) as a consequence of the explicit breaking of the $U(1)$ symmetry by the $E_{inc}$ term.